Falling Training (Non Commercial Operations)

 Entry Requirements

-It is recommended that participants have completed a Trim and cross-cut chainsaw course or be able to demonstrate equivalent skills.
-Please discuss your experience with the Course Coordinator when you make your enquiry.
+It is recommended that participants have completed FWPCOT2254 Maintain Chainsaws, FWPCOT2273 Trim and cut felled trees or FWPHAR2209 Trim and cut Harvested trees or be able to demonstrate equivalent skills.
+Please discuss your experience with the Timber Training Manager (Kevin Nunn) when you make your enquiry.

-Intermediate and advanced falling demands high level of industry experience and extensive knowledge in the operation of chainsaws and tree falling techniques.
+- Intermediate and advanced falling demands high level of industry experience and extensive knowledge in the operation of chainsaws and tree falling techniques.
+Evidence will be required to support this when applying for intermediate/advanced levels.

 Recognition of Prior Learning (RPL)